 Chat Cafe conversation groups provide students an opportunity to improve their spoken English in a relaxed environment.
-Each group includes 3-4 undergraduate international and multilingual students and is led by one of our undergraduate, upper-level Peer Writing Consultants.
+Each group includes up to 6 undergraduate international and multilingual students and is led by one of our undergraduate, upper-level Peer Writing Consultants.
 Groups meet once a week.

 Language Resource Center

 Located across the hallway from Sweetland office in North Quad, the Language Resource Center offers the language learning programs Yabla and Tell Me More to supplement your language learning efforts.
 For more information visit the Language Resource Center website or stop by in-person (1500 North Quad).